nettles-jarrod/Are-You-A-Human/README.md

 I'll post a code tutorial soon although it isn't difficult to use and I did document most of the methods fairly well.

+If there are problems please fork and submit pull requests, or email me at jarrod@squarecrow.com.

   [1]: http://www.areyouahuman.com/
   [2]: http://packagist.org/packages/Blackshawk/AYAH